 Today’s technologies for ranging primarily rely on signal strength to determine distance and location.
 They measure the device’s signal strength and assume a strong signal means the device is close by.
 Using what is called a relay station attack, attackers have found a way to trick these systems.
 In this type of attack, the legitimate wireless signals used to unlock a door are intercepted and amplified, causing the door to open even though the key is not close by.

-What’s missing in these other technologies is the precise calculation of actual physical distance; this is exactly what UWB brings to the application.
+What other technologies may lack is the precise calculation of actual physical distance; this is what UWB can provide.
 With UWB, any attempt to intercept and amplify the signal during a relay attack will only delay the arrival of the responding device’s acknowledgement signal, making it clear to the UWB-based lock that the responding device is actually further away, not closer.
 Any UWB signal which attackers succeed in intercepting and boosting will not trick a UWB-equipped lock into opening.
 Moreover, the extension of IEEE 802.15.4z adds physical layer (PHY) level protection to all known attacks on legacy UWB radios.14

-4.3 Frequency modulated UWB
+3.3 Frequency modulated UWB